cesar-rgon/desktop-app-installer/README.md

     │   └── *
     ├── linuxmint           Subscripts only used on a Linux Mint system │   └── *
+    ├── lmde                Subscripts only used on a LMDE system │   └── *
     └── ubuntu              Subscripts only used on an Ubuntu system └── *
 ```